David Rockefeller, banker and philanthropist, dies at 101

 To mark his 100th birthday in 2015, Rockefeller donated more than 1,022 acres of land in Seal Harbor, Maine to the Mount Desert Island Land and Garden Preserve.

-He was the last surviving grandchild of John D. Rockefeller.
-The oil empire he started today includes both Exxon Mobil (XOM) and Chevron (CVX).
+He was the last surviving grandchild of John D. Rockefeller, who started the oil empire that today includes both Exxon Mobil (XOM) and Chevron (CVX).

 Many members of his family were drawn more to politics than to business.
 His brother Nelson served as governor of New York and U.S. vice president while another brother, Winthrop, served as governor of Arkansas.
 He also had a nephew, Jay Rockefeller, who served as U.S. senator from West Virginia.